oneminch/Pinger/README.md

 # Pinger (AWS)

-Pinger is a small backend (I built for fun) whose purpose is to make scheduled requests to a certain database provider to keep it alive.
+Pinger is a small Node backend (I built for fun) whose purpose is to make scheduled requests to a certain database provider to keep it alive.

 > This branch contains project code for deployment using Docker and AWS Lambda.
 It also relies on AWS' EventBridge Scheduler feature to periodically execute on set intervals.
+>
+> A different version of the app that can be deployed to Cloudflare Workers is on the [`main`](https://github.com/oneminch/Pinger/tree/main) branch.

 ## Initial Setup